preciofishbone/OmniaDocs/document-management/administrator/document-termination/index.rst

 Document Termination
 ======================

-when the Retention Date of a document is reached, the Retention Manager will receive an e-mail.
+When the Retention Date of a document is reached, the Retention Manager will receive an e-mail.
 The e-mail contains a link to the Document Termination page:

 .. image:: termination-empty-list.png